zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 She never turns down a good idea for a script.
 I sp eak, of course, of our wonderful scriptwriter, Dr. Lucy Tse.
 Thank you, Lu cy.

 From Los Angeles, California, I’m Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to us again, right here on ESL Podc ast.

-English as a Second Language Podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
-Copyright 2012 by the  Center for Educational Development.

 # Training Salespeople